-(a) The owners' association shall cause to be prepared a report for each fiscal year, except the first year, for which assessments are to be levied and collected to pay the costs of the improvements, maintenance, and activities

-- (b) The report shall be filed with the clerk and shall refer to the property and business improvement district by name, specify the fiscal year to which the report applies, and, with respect to that fiscal year, shall contain all of the following information: - (1) Any proposed changes in the boundaries of the property and business improvement district or in any benefit zones or classification of property or businesses within the district. - (2) The improvements, maintenance, and activities to be provided for that fiscal year. - (3) An estimate of the cost of providing the improvements, maintenance, and activities for that fiscal year. - (4) The method and basis of levying the assessment in sufficient detail to allow each real property or business owner, as appropriate, to estimate the amount of the assessment to be levied against his or her property or business for that fiscal year. - (5) The estimated amount of any surplus or deficit revenues to be carried over from a previous fiscal year. - (6) The estimated amount of any contributions to be made from sources other than assessments levied pursuant to this part. - (c) The city council may approve the report as filed by the owners' association or may modify any particular contained in the report and approve it as modified.
+- (a) The owners' association shall cause to be prepared a report for each fiscal year, except the first year, for which assessments are to be levied and collected to pay the costs of the improvements, maintenance, and activities described in the report.
+The owners' association's first report shall be due after the first year of operation of the district.
+The report may propose changes, including, but not limited to, the boundaries of the property and business improvement district or any benefit zones within the district, the basis and method of levying the assessments, and any changes in the classification of property, including any categories of business, if a classification is used. - (b) The report shall be filed with the clerk and shall refer to the property and business improvement district by name, specify the fiscal year to which the report applies, and, with respect to that fiscal year, shall contain all of the following information: - (1) Any proposed changes in the boundaries of the property and business improvement district or in any benefit zones or classification of property or businesses within the district. - (2) The improvements, maintenance, and activities to be provided for that fiscal year. - (3) An estimate of the cost of providing the improvements, maintenance, and activities for that fiscal year. - (4) The method and basis of levying the assessment in sufficient detail to allow each real property or business owner, as appropriate, to estimate the amount of the assessment to be levied against his or her property or business for that fiscal year. - (5) The estimated amount of any surplus or deficit revenues to be carried over from a previous fiscal year. - (6) The estimated amount of any contributions to be made from sources other than assessments levied pursuant to this part. - (c) The city council may approve the report as filed by the owners' association or may modify any particular contained in the report and approve it as modified.
 Any modification shall be made pursuant to Sections 36635 and 36636.